By MICK ROBERTS ©

 Customers stayed away in droves and sales at the pub hit an all time low.

-The day he ended his life, Ted went to his bank, located where the Bulli Chemist trades across the road, to unsuccessfully try for an over draft.
-He had been hitting the grog pretty hard and was extremely depressed.
-His last words to his wife Lavina were said to be: “Don’t forget to put out the lights”, before he went up stairs and hung himself.
+The day he ended his life, Ted went to his bank, located in the building where the Fitz Cafe and Bar trades today across the road from the pub, to try for an over draft.
+He failed.
+Ted had been hitting the grog pretty hard and was extremely depressed.
+His last words to his wife Lavina were said to be: “Don’t forget to put out the lights”, before he went up stairs and ended his life.

 After closing the bar, Lavina went upstairs to the first floor to find the bathroom lights burning.
 She knocked on the door with no answer.
 Going out onto the balcony, she peered through a scratch that had been made in the whited-out window of the bathroom.
 Through the small opening she saw her husband hanging by the neck from the shower.

 His son, Ted Jnr, had to climb through the bathroom window to cut him down.